SecretFoundation/docs/infrastructure/resources/upgrade-instructions/emergency_upgrade_test.md

 Others won't need to do that, it's sufficient to test this on one machine.

 Then we'll publish the test results.

+# Update 2025-04-29

+We're still collecting validator signatures.
+So far 32 validators have signed, with 56.8% overall voting power.

+Those are the test results
+ - Test the emergency signatures file is properly processed
+   - &#x2714; File format is verified (malformed file isn't accepted)
+   - &#x2714; Duplicate entries are ignored
+ - Test signatures are properly verified
+   - &#x2714; modified signatures don't pass validation
+   - &#x2714; validator address can't be modified without breaking the signature
+   - &#x2714; signatures are bound to the specific `MRENCLAVE` (i.e. can't be reused to sign another emergency upgrade)
+ - Test accept/reject criterias are properly verified
+   - &#x2714; Migration is NOT autothrized if neither of the consensus criterias are met
+   - &#x2714; Migration is authorized based on the emergency validator whitelist (at least 11 signatures)
+   - &#x274C; Migration is authorized based on >2/3 of the total voting power, and at least 4 whitelisted validators.
+     - Not tested yet, we didn't collect enough validator signatures.